Why Emerge was created for you

 I've heard how sugar is "a mother," a refuge, a close friend, a source of comfort and security.
 One woman said sugar was her "nice girl's addiction."
 Another said that sugar was like "a bad boyfriend she can't let go."

-This course was birthed from these stories, and from the sacred longing underneath.
+This course - what I originally called The 30 Day Lift, and then renamed as Emerge - was birthed from these stories, and from the sacred longing underneath.
 If I had to describe that longing, I would describe it as 'wholeness.'
 A desire to feel enough, okay, worthy, to be beheld with soft eyes.